MicrosoftDocs/ai-builder/ai-builder-docs/binary-classification-overview.md

 ---
-title: Overview of prediction model -  AI Builder | Microsoft Docs
+title: Overview of binary classification model -  AI Builder | Microsoft Docs
-description: Describes the prediction model in AI Builder, and gives some examples of how you might use it.
+description: Describes the binary classification model in AI Builder, and gives some examples of how you might use it.
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps